digitalgreentea/ethical-frenchie/content/blog/french-bulldog-whelping-101.md

 +++
- title = "French Bulldog Whelping 101 | Ethical Frenchie"
+ title = "French Bulldog Whelping 101"
  date = "2017-07-22"
  category = ["french bulldog care", "health"] description = "Learn the process behind how the breeding and pregnancy process works for French Bulldogs and their puppies."